- Service Details

-Creative Proteomics offers highly sensitive and reliable LC-MS platform for the quantification of acylcarnitines.
+Creative Proteomics offers highly sensitive and reliable LC-MS platform for the quantification of carnitine and acylcarnitines.
 The precursor ion scan mode is used to give a record of the molecular species (derived from specifically methylated acylcarnitines of the sample) which give rise to fragment ions at m/z 99.
 Stable isotope dilution is methods used for quantification.

 |Acylcarnitines Quantified in Our Service|

 |Oleoyl- (Elaidic-, Vaccenyl-)||Palmitoyl-||Palmitoleoyl-|

 |Blood samples (serum, plasma and whole blood)||10 μL||50 μL|

 |Body fluid samples (cerebrospinal fluid, saliva, etc.)||5-10 μL||25 μL|

 |Plant tissue samples (roots, stems, leaves flowers and fruits, etc.)||10 mg||50 mg|

 |Cells and microbial organisms||1*10⋀5 cells||1*10⋀6 cells|

 - A detailed technical report will be provided at the end of the whole project, including the experiment procedure, MS instrument parameters.